 October 10, 2021

-I can still smell the warm, earthy, sweet smells of grated carrots simmering on our stovetop as a young girl.
-After hours spent at the dining table with my dad hand grating long, orange carrots.
-My hands would be stained that color for days after.
+I can still smell the warm, earthy, sweet smells of grated carrots simmering on our stovetop as a young girl living in Plymouth Meeting, Pennsylvania.
+After hours at the dining table with my dad hand-grating long, orange carrots, my hands would be stained slightly orange for days.
 But, it didn't matter.
 As long as we got our share of Gajar ka Halwa.
 It felt like a real delicacy that I would never be able to perfect, but then I realized after having my own family that I should at least give it a try.
 It's easier than you may think, but does require a degree of patience to wait for the carrots, ghee, sugar, and milk to bubble together just so.
 That's why making it in the Instant Pot is so easy and simple.
 The carrots cook up in a quarter of the time and then you can finish the dish off in the exact same pot!

 Desi Corner: The word Halwa is derived from the Arabic word Hulw, which means sweet, and is thought to have come from India from Turkey.
 There, it was originally a confection made from ground sesame seeds and honey.
 In India, the sweet took on a life of its own and now we have halwa made from grain (cream of wheat, whole wheat flour, and legumes), from vegetables (carrots and gourd), and even meat in some areas of India.
 Confectioners in India to this day are called Halwais.
 And, this dessert has come to symbolize not only a sweet treat to mark the end of a meal, but an essential addition to commemorate a special event or prayers.
 As children, we always looked forward to the weekends when mom would take the time to make us a special halwa, as it symbolized the time and love she would take to make such a wonderful treat for us.